-Key Takeaways From an Ag Economy Session at the 2026 National Land Conference
+Ag Economy Takeaways From the 2026 National Land Conference

-The biggest Ag economy takeaways from the REALTORS Land Institute – 2026 National Land Conference centered around farmland values, lending conditions, and farm income pressure.
-During the session, speakers broke down how global markets, rising costs, and shifting credit conditions are influencing today’s land market.
+The biggest Ag economy takeaways from the REALTORS Land Institute 2026 National Land Conference centered around farmland values, lending conditions, farm income pressure, and the long-term outlook for agriculture.
+Industry experts discussed how global markets, rising costs, trade uncertainty, and changing credit conditions are shaping today’s agricultural economy.

-For landowners, investors, and operators, these Ag economy takeaways highlight where agriculture is today—and where it may be heading next.
+For landowners, investors, lenders, and farm operators, these Ag economy takeaways provide valuable insight into where the land market stands today and where it may be headed in the years ahead.

 • Continued pressure in the row crop sector